Tamerktb/ImpactGuard-Jordan/README.md

 - **Realistic data**: 5,000 transactions with 5% natural fraud rate (online/POS/ATM).

 **How to Run (exact steps)**
-1. open cmd in "ImpactGuard-Jordan-main" directory
+1. Open cmd in the project folder

-3. pip install -r requirements.txt
+2. `pip install -r requirements.txt`

-5. python -m streamlit run app.py
+3. `python -m streamlit run app.py`

-7. Click buttons in the Streamlit dashboard (Generate → Detect → Report)
+4. Click buttons in the Streamlit dashboard (Generate → Detect → Report)

-9. Or run: `python data_generator.py` → `python detection.py` → `streamlit run app.py`

 **Folder Structure**
-- `transactions.csv` → raw data
-- `transactions_with_predictions.csv` → AI results
-- `impact_report.pdf` → executive summary (management-ready)
+- All data now runs **in memory** (no global files are created/overwritten)

 Built for Cybersecurity / Fraud Analyst / SOC roles in Jordan 🇯🇴
 Open to opportunities in Amman